informalsystems/hermes/guide/src/commands/queries/client.md

 DESCRIPTION:
     Query client connections

-FLAGS:
-        --chain <CHAIN_ID>      Identifier of the chain to query --client <CLIENT_ID>    Identifier of the client to query

 OPTIONS:
         --height <HEIGHT>    The chain height which this query should reflect

+REQUIRED:
+        --chain <CHAIN_ID>      Identifier of the chain to query --client <CLIENT_ID>    Identifier of the client to query
 ```

 __Example__